Ganymede-Bio/website-docusaurus/docs/FlowMetadata.md

 #### Ganymede Context class methods
 - **get_param(node_name: `str`, parameter_type: `str`) -> `str`**:
   - Method to obtain input parameter or input filename in _flow_.
 Node name can be found in the indigo bar at the top of each node.
-Parameter type generally references the file extension for nodes that ingest load files, and can be found on the Flow Editor as values with green background and white text.
+Parameter type generally references the file extension for nodes that ingest files, and can be found on the Flow Editor as values with green background and white text.

 ### Benchling Context

 The _benchling_context_ object is used to access the Benchling API, and can only be found on nodes that make calls to Benchling.

 As an example, suppose that user had registered a custom entity named `plasmid-GFP-TAG`, which was assigned the Benchling custom entity id `ts_DF578lfK`.
-If selected by the user during _flow_ execution, the **run_tag** in this example would be `ts_DF578lfK` and the **run_tag** would be `plasmid-GFP-TAG`
+If selected by the user during _flow_ execution, the **run_tag** in this example would be `ts_DF578lfK` and the **display_tag** would be `plasmid-GFP-TAG`

 #### Benchling Context class variables
 - **conn**: Benchling connection